Tag Archives: fear

 The breath I released once he returned to his lines was one that I had been holding my entire life.
 I was amazed by him and this revelation of not being alone was truly freeing.
 A bubble of glee made me grin when the ignorant girl beside me raised her script to conceal her blazing cheeks.
 It was a beautiful thing.

 Even to this day, he has no idea how the delivery of those two words changed my life.
 Before then, I had never heard of dyslexia nor had I known anyone to openly admit to something so hushed with such confidence and conviction.
-He is unaware of the impact that he had on me that day.
-And I wish I could say that I was no longer afraid, but that would be a lie.
+He was unaware of the impact that he had on me that day.
+And I wish I could say I was no longer afraid, but that would be a lie.
 Just learning that others struggle and prevail with dyslexia was immensely inspiring.

 For that, I will continue to write.

-but, it was not just what he was wearing.
+But it was not just what he was wearing.
 His stance and behaviour caused me alarm.
-Although he was not a particularly big man, he stood with his back against one door while admiring himself in the reflection of the adjacent entranceway.
+Although he was not a particularly big man, he stood with his back against one door while admiring himself in the reflection of the adjacent doorway.
 He shifted from one foot to the other, gyrating while tugging at the wrists of his black gloves.
 Every so often he would slip a hand into his jacket and begin the ritual all over.
-There is no other way to describe his behaviour other than he appeared to be preparing to do something.
+There is no other way to describe his behaviour other than that he appeared to be preparing to do something.
 He was amped up.

 The thought that perhaps security had spotted this man on their cameras and had suspended the train as a way to organize a plan at the next platform not only calmed me a little, it twisted my fear into vigilance.
 It was still possible that I was being paranoid.
-Then, once the train made its complete irregular stop the man turned and started walking towards me.
-I had considered taking a video but my shaking hands and his proximity botched that idea.
+Then, once the train made its complete, irregular stop, the man turned and started walking towards me.
+I had considered taking a video, but my shaking hands and his proximity botched that idea.
 What I saw next changed everything.

 The panic and fear that prickled at my spine had been replaced with a burn.
 There was no camouflage on the back of his jacket.
 Except for his sleeves, it was all beige.
 Markings that I